disi-unibo-nlp/nlg-metricverse/nlgmetricverse/metrics/rouge/README.md

 ```

 The `precision`, `recall`, and `fmeasure` values all have a range of 0 to 1.

+Note: `rougeLSum` scores tend to be greater than `rougeL`.
+Several papers do not use `rougeL` but `rougeLSum`, claiming to apply `rougeL` after a "\n"-splitting as a preprocessing step.

 #### Values from Popular Papers